sjmulder/netwake/cli/README.md

 Usage
 -----
-**netwake** *mac-address* | *name*
+**netwake** *mac-address*|*name* ...

-With Netwake, you can wake up a computer over the network using the Wake-on-LAN protocol.
+With Netwake, you can wake up computers over the network using the Wake-on-LAN protocol.

- 1. Enable Wake-on-LAN on the target computer.
+ 1. Enable Wake-on-LAN on the target computer(s).
 Note the network card's MAC address.
  2. Build the Netwake CLI (see below) or install it with your package manager.
  3. Run `netwake <mac-address>`, e.g. `netwake 01:23:45:67:89:ab`.

+Multiple targets can be passed.
+If an error occurs, a message is printed and execution continues with the next target.

 To use names instead of MAC addresses, create a file at `~/.config/woltab`, `~/.woltab`, `/etc/woltab` or set `$WOLTAB` to a